Computer-Programming-B/HappyGarden/README.md

         if(keyboard.down and cow.y < WIDTH):
             cow.y += 5
     ```
-    Run your code and click on the screen with the mouse.
+    Run your program and click on the screen with the mouse.
 You should be able to move the cow around the garden with the arrow keys.

 4. Next, we'll have the cow use the watering can when we press the space bar.
 In the `reset_cow()` function, replace the placeholder `pass` with:
     ```python